 - KYC required for some users

-- Some trading pairs are illiquid
+- Some trading pairs are not very liquid

 In terms of contract variety, FTX blows practically every other platform out of the water—BitMEX included.
 In total, users can choose from over 60 futures contracts, spread across more than 30 different cryptocurrencies, including Bitcoin (BTC), Bitcoin Cash (BCH), EOS, XRP, Tron (TRX), as well as a huge variety of lesser-known cryptocurrencies.